MicrosoftDocs/OData-docs/Odata-docs/client/v7/getting-started.md

 As you can see, the OData Connected Service generates C# classes corresponding to your specific OData service and uses the underlying OData client library to serialize and deserialize to and from JSON, saving you a lot of work.

 In this tutorial you have learned how to use the OData Connected Service to generate client code to interact with a specific OData service.
-To learn more about about using the client to read and write to the service, check out the [Basic CRUD operations](./basic-crud-operations.md) tutorial.
+To learn more about about using the client to read and write to the service, check out the [Querying OData Service](/odata/client/querying-odata-service.md) tutorial.
 For more information on using the OData Connected Service, checkout [OData Connected Service](../../connectedservice/getting-started.md) tutorial.